carlosug/GlobalStudies/PITCHME.md

 @snap[west span-100]
 @ul[list-spaced-bullets text-09]
-- is a huge package: tons of functions....but it's very well organized
+Its a huge package: tons of functions....but it's very well organized
-@snap[east span-100]
+@snap[east span-45]
 ![IMAGE](assets/img/hex-ggplot2.png)
 @snapend
 ---

-- You will know _where_ and _what_ to look for
+You will know _where_ and _what_ to look for
 @snap[east span-100]
 ![IMAGE](assets/img/poppins-bag.gif)
 @snapend

 ---
-- Build complex and customized plots from data in a dataframe
+and build complex and customized plots from data in a dataframe
 @ulend
 ![IMAGE](assets/img/poppins-bag-kids.gif)
 @snapend